martinmacalik/martinmacalik/README.md

 <h2 align="left">Hi 👋!
-My name is Jakub Pluháček and I'm a software developer, from Zlin.</h2>
+My name is Martin Máčalík and I'm a software developer, from Zlin.</h2>

 ###